 Or other reasonable evidence such as receipts from sales of agricultural commodities.

-This information may be requested as often as every three years in order to substantiate revenue from commercial agriculture
+This information may be requested as often as every three years in order to substantiate revenue from commercial agriculture.
+All personal and financial information shall be confidential to the fullest extent provided by law including, but not limited to, the protections provided by the California Constitution and the Information Practices Act of 1977.

 Further, the Agricultural Department may perform site visits, as deemed necessary, to determine whether landowners are complying with the program by using their property for commercial agricultural operations.